OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-builder/run.md

-# Run the compiled Linglong application
+# Run compiled App

-The `ll-builder run` command can run the compiled executable program.
+Use `ll-builder run` to run the compiled executable program.

-See help for the `ll-builder run` command:
+View the help information of `ll-builder run` command:

 ```bash
 ll-builder run --help
 ```

-The help information for the `ll-builder run` command is as follows:
+Here is the outputs:

 ```text
 Usage: ll-builder [options] run